 The work consists of a fragment of all possible valid utterances generated automatically using custom computer software rewritten from scratch based on the original published descriptions of Yerkish, the project's artificial language and grammar.
 A finite set of lexical classes are passed through a rule-based syntactical parser for the computation of Lana's linguistic universe, a cognitive space isomorphic to the physical memory limits (4 Ko) of the original Digital Equipment Corporation PDP-8 computer.

-At the Fonderie Darling a photograph of Lana/LANA was shown opposite a grid of black prints representing permutations of utterances.
+For the exhibition at the Fonderie Darling a photograph of Lana/LANA was shown opposite a grid of black prints representing permutations of utterances.
 At the Cneai, two large Diasec prints form a highly reflective surface displayed floating 15cm above the floor.
 Upon approaching this planar black box the utterances become visible.
-It is accompanied by a segment of the film, The First Signs of Washoe (1974), displayed on a cubic analogue monitor.
+It is accompanied by a short segment of the film, The First Signs of Washoe (1974), displayed on a cubic analogue monitor.

 Fonderie Darling - 10 119cm x 84cm Inkjet prints

 Cneai - 2 106cm x 212cm Digital Lambda prints, Diasec 4mm + Film, Monitor 14"